This document describes the process for using the exams

 As described below, it is possible to have Canvas randomize the order of answers when presenting the questions on a quiz.
 If randomizing the answer is desirable, avoid writing questions that rely on answers such as “all of the above” or “none of the above.”
 Instead, use wording like “all of the answers” or “none of the answers.”

-2. The code creates a variable e that contains a vector consisting of all the R Markdown files to be included in the exam.
+that contains a vector consisting of all the R Markdown files to be included in the exam.
 Method 1 (commented out) illustrates how to build the vector literally.
-Method 2 (preferable) shows how to use pattern matching to combine all Rmd files in the directory with the name question.
+Method 2 (preferable) shows how to use pattern matching to combine all Rmd files in the directory with the name question

 # e <- c("Question01.Rmd", "Question02.Rmd")